Semi-Supervised Laplace Learning on Stiefel Manifolds: Experiments

 We evaluated our method on three datasets: MNIST \cite{lecun1998gradient}, Fashion-MNIST \cite{xiao2017fashion} and CIFAR-10 \cite{krizhevsky2009learning}.
 As in \citet{calder20poisson}, we used pretrained autoencoders as feature extractors.
 For MNIST and Fashion-MNIST, we used variational autoencoders with 3 fully connected layers of sizes (784,400,20) and (784,400,30), respectively, followed by a symmetrically defined decoder.
 The autoencoder was trained for 100 epochs on each dataset.
 The autoencoder architecture, loss, and training are similar to \citet{kingma2013bayes}.

 For each dataset, we constructed a graph over the latent feature space.
 We used all available data to construct the graph, giving $n=70,000$ nodes for MNIST and Fashion-MNIST, and $n=60,000$ nodes for CIFAR-10.
-The graph was constructed as a $K$-nearest neighbor graph with Gaussian weights given by

-where $x_i$ represents the latent variables for image $i$, and $d_K(x_i)$ is the distance in the latent space between $x_i$ and its $K^{\rm th}$ nearest neighbor.
+The graph was constructed as a $K$-nearest neighbor graph with Gaussian weights given by where $x_i$ represents the latent variables for image $i$, and $d_K(x_i)$ is the distance in the latent space between $x_i$ and its $K^{\rm th}$ nearest neighbor.
 We used $K=10$ in all experiments.
 The weight matrix was then symmetrized by replacing $W$ with $\frac{1}{2}(W+W^\top)$.

-In table~\ref{tab:mainres}, we compare our method to Laplace learning \cite{zhu2003semi} and Poisson learning \cite{calder20poisson} as well as our refinement based on KL-partitioning to the PoissonMBO refinement.
-In the supplemental material, we compare our SSM approach and alignment-based approximation (Procrustes-SSL) against Laplace learning \cite{zhu2003semi}, Poisson learning \cite{calder20poisson}, lazy random walks \cite{zhou2004lazy,zhou2004learning}, weighted nonlocal Laplacian (WNLL) \cite{shi2017weighted}, $p$-Laplace learning \cite{flores2019algorithms}, and Laplacian Eigenmaps SSL (LE-SSL)\cite{Belkin2002UsingMS}.
-Our SSM approach out-performs all methods in almost all cases.